Disclosure Day combines pseudo-science with pseudo-religion

 The abduction

 The aliens "shape-shift" to become animals.
-Ironically, this is similar to when satan became a snake in The Garden (Gen 3).
-However, in the movie, the animals (aliens) are saviours, hmmm.
+Ironically, this is similar to what satan did when he became a snake in The Garden (Gen 3).
+However, in the movie, the animals (aliens) are supposed to be the saviour, huh?

 Young Margaret wakes up in her bedroom and sings "One Day my Prince will Arrive" from Disney's Sleeping Beauty.
-A deer, fox, and cardinal appear to her and lead her out through the woods to a fairy-tale-like "gingerbread house" where the animals reveal themselves as aliens.
-Unlike real life (demonic) child abduction experiences, Margaret voluntarily walks with the animals to the experience.
+A deer, fox, and cardinal appear to her and lead her out through the woods to a what the movie calls a "Hansel and Gretel" house.
+Unlike real life (demonic) child abduction experiences, Margaret voluntarily walks with the animals, except they tricked her.
+They were aliens.

 Daniel, the other child abductee, meets Margaret for the first time.
-They undergo a procedure where they are given latent supernatural gifts and a life mission to be the bridge between humanity and the aliens.
-This is pehaps an ape of supernatural experiences of Catholic visionaries, such as the Fatima children, sent to warn the world.
+The children undergo an invasive procedure where they are given latent supernatural gifts and a life mission to be the bridge between humanity and the aliens.
+This is perhaps an ape of supernatural experiences of Catholic visionary children, who warn the world, such as at Fatima.

-The aliens suppress their memory until they are adults.
-The movie portrays this abduction as heavenly, while real life abduction experiences closely mimic the cadence of demonic black masses, and usually occur in children whose parents have exposed the family to the occult or deep sin.
+The movie portrays abduction differently than real life abduction experiences, which closely mimic the cadence of demonic black masses, and usually occur in children whose parents have exposed the family to the occult or deep sin.
 It's tragic that this movie encourages these children to affirm their experience, rather than seek spiritual deliverance.
-After this movie, UFO minded people will be thinking about aliens every time they see an interesting bird or animal.
+After this movie, UFO minded people will be thinking about aliens every time they see an interesting animal.
 Perhaps that's the point.

 The villain, Noah, has the name of a Bible hero

-We have a very WOKE concept of villian.
-Noah Scanlon (Colin Firth) is a middle aged straight white male cradle Catholic.
+Disclosure Day has a very WOKE concept of villain.
+Noah Scanlon (Colin Firth) is a middle aged straight white male, and a cradle Catholic.
 He leads WARDEX, a private company in the industrial military complex, which is hiding the truth from the public about alien bodies, files, and technology.
 They torture aliens for information.

 The world is on the brink of World War III and people are looting stores.
-The aliens decide it's time to save the world (even though humans torture them).
+The aliens decide it's time to save the world (even though humans tortured them).
+Sound familiar?

 Daniel and Jane escape to the Monastery of St. Clare where Jane was previously a novice.
 Jane reconnects with her former mentor, Sister Maura (Elizabeth Marvel).
 They stay overnight.

-In a separate plot, Margaret Fairchild (Emily Blunt ), the other childhood abductee, has grown up and is a frustrated meteorologist.
+In a separate plot, Margaret Fairchild (Emily Blunt), the other childhood abductee, is a meteorologist.
 She is visited by an alien disguised as a cardinal.
-This visit activates "the gift" (a pseudo-pentecost).
+This visit activates "the gift" (a pseudo-Pentecost).
 She can then speak any language, prophesize, read minds, and has the supernatural gift of empathy, because humans don't have empathy, don't ya know?

-At the farmhouse Daniel sees the broadcast on his smartphone and interprets it.
-This is a pseudo-tongues where one speaks the word and another is interpreting it (1 Cor 14:27-28).
+At the farmhouse, Daniel sees the broadcast on his smartphone and interprets it.
+This is pseudo-tongues where one speaks the word of God (in this case the word of aliens), and another is interpreting it (1 Cor 14:27-28).

 The message translates to